(Avail. 24/7)

 [INFOGRAPHIC] A definition of each type of collar crime, including white, green, red, blue, and pink.

-There are many New Mexico businesspeople serving time in prison and paying fines for white collar crime convictions.
+There are many New Mexico businesspeople serving time in prison and paying fines for white-collar crime convictions.
 When you face this situation yourself, it is imperative that you take the allegations against you seriously.
 Otherwise, the prosecutor will ensure that the judge hears the state’s side of the story, backed with admissible evidence and a plausible theory.

 Challenge the case against you.
 The prosecutor must prove his or her allegations with admissible evidence.
 It is their responsibility to prove that you are guilty beyond a reasonable doubt.
 If they cannot do that, you should not be held responsible for the crime.